There's no mystery about exercise: You get out of it what you put in. But you don't have to work out for hours each day. You just need to work smart.

 7. Bent-over Row

-These seven exercises are excellent, efficient choices, the experts say.
+These seven exercises are excellent, efficient choices.
 But with just about any strength or resistance exercise, says Petersen, the question is not so much whether the exercise works as how well you execute.

 "Done with good technique, all exercises do what they're supposed to do," says Petersen.